DID AL-SHABAB MILITANTS TARGET NON-MUSLIMS?

 WHAT WEAPONS DID THE GUNMEN CARRY?

 Witnesses saw militants carrying AK-47 and G3 assault rifles, both common in the region's armies and easy to obtain on the black market.
 The fighters also had grenades.
 Some gunmen also wore belts of heavy-caliber bullets, and witnesses described hearing the distinctive, rapid-fire blasts of machine guns more often found mounted on military vehicles.
-Such weapons are difficult to obtain and exceedingly powerful, and could explain how the militants held off Kenyan forces for four days.

 WHERE DID PEOPLE HIDE?